Invisalign Aligners vs. Braces: Which Is Right For Your Smile?

 Compliance throughout your braces treatment is critically important: neglecting to care for your braces properly can have serious consequences for the effectiveness of your treatment and the health of your teeth and mouth.

 For instance, because they are permanent, braces can be a trap for bacteria, causing plaque build-up, leading to dental or gum decay and/or discoloration.
 It's important when wearing braces that you maintain diligent oral hygiene, brushing and flossing every day, keeping the braces free of any trapped food or other debris, and going to the dentist regularly for cleanings and check-ups.

 You’ll have to avoid certain foods, especially anything hard or sticky that can get break your braces or get stuck under the wire: hard candy, sticky gum, and chewable sweets, and hard nuts are all best to avoid during braces, or you risk causing damage to the appliance.

 When not cleaned properly, the brackets can permanently damage the enamel on your teeth, causing white spots.
 These are actually lesions on your teeth that can cause further decay.

-Another disadvantage of braces is potential discomfort, especially at the start of the treatment, when the teeth are sensitive from the pressure of the brackets.
-During treatment, wires of brackets may poke or irritate your mouth.
+Another disadvantage of braces is potential discomfort, especially at the start of the treatment, when the teeth are sensitive to the pressure of the brackets.
+During treatment, wires or brackets may poke or irritate your mouth.

-Braces may require more office visits than Invisalign, since adjustments are needed throughout the treatment, and emergencies like a poking wire are more common.
+Braces may require more office visits than Invisalign aligners, since adjustments are needed throughout the treatment, and emergencies like a poking wire are more common.

 Finally, braces are also quite noticeable; while ceramic braces provide a more discreet look than metal braces, they are not entirely invisible.
 While younger patients may not mind the appearance of braces – and many patients love the style accessory of having braces – some patients may prefer the discreet look of clear aligners, which don’t require any permanent fixtures in your mouth.